-Relationship between crustaceans and environment
+3.5 Relationship between crustaceans and environment

-To determine the potential environmental drivers of interannual variations in total crustaceans log-density and size spectra, LMs were run considering five environmental explanatory variables: N and SiOH4 local concentrations, mean annual sea temperature, mean annual WeMO, and the winter water mixing index.
-Chl-a was not incorporated in the complete model because of high level of VIF (VIF > 4) with the winter water mixing index, revealing collinearity between both variables.
-After model selection based on AICc, the best model retained for WP2 crustaceans log-densities was the one with mean annual temperature (but with a low probability level, p = 0.091; Table 1).
+To determine the potential environmental drivers of interannual variations in total crustaceans log-density and size spectra, linear models were run considering 5 environmental explanatory variables: N and SiOH4 local concentrations, mean annual sea temperature, mean annual WeMO and the winter water mixing index.
+Chl-a was not incorporated in the complete model because of high level of Variance Inflation Factor (VIF>4) with the winter water mixing index, revealing collinearity between both variables.
+After model selection based on AICc, the best model retained for WP2 crustaceans log-densities was the one with mean annual temperature (but with a low probability level, p = 0.091, Table 1).
 This model only explained 19% of the amount of deviance.
-Residuals of the model were moderately satisfactory due to the presence of a few outliers, but the predicted vs. observed values were reasonable (see ESM-Supplementary Figure S10).
-Concerning the crustaceans density in the regent, only the winter water mixing was retained (at a higher probability level than the previous model, p = 0.018; Table 1), positively related to the crustaceans log-densities.
+Residuals of the model were moderately satisfactory due to the presence of a few outliers, but the predicted versus observed values were reasonable (see ESM-Fig S10).
+Concerning the crustaceans density in the regent, only the winter water mixing was retained (at a higher probability level than the previous model, p=0.018, Table 1), positively related to the crustaceans log-densities.
 This model nonetheless only explained 22% of the amount of deviance.
-Residuals of the model were relatively satisfactory as well as the plot of the predicted vs. observed values but here also 3 outliers were detected (see ESM-Supplementary Figure S10).
+Residuals of the model were relatively satisfactory as well as